Share this article:

 5 min read

-Planning a proposal writing timeline resulting in a competitive application is a challenging task.
-Inevitably, it often results in starting late, leaving technical aspects (like budget and ethics) to the last minute or unexpected delays.
-This intensifies in highly competitive proposals like the ERC, where for example a misleadingly short 5-page document can take months to draft, requiring much more time than initially planned.
+Planning a proposal writing timeline that would end up with a competitive application by the deadline is a challenging task.
+Often, researchers start late, leaving technical aspects (like budget and ethics) to the last minute, also making any unexpected delays critical.
+This intensifies in highly competitive proposals like the ERC, where for example a misleadingly simple 5-page document can take months to draft, requiring much more time than initially planned.

-In this article, we share our tried and tested ERC timeline to help applicants avoid these issues (or at least minimise them as possible).
-This timeline is simplified, straightforward and includes references to the unique ERC elements to be addressed at each stage of the process.
+In this article, we share our tried and tested ERC timeline to help applicants avoid these issues (or at least minimise them as much as possible).
+This timeline is simplified, straightforward, and includes references to the unique ERC elements to be addressed at each stage of the process.

-Before we discuss the suggested timeline for preparing an ERC proposal, we’d like to shortly explain the rationale behind it.
+Before we discuss the suggested timeline, we’d like to shortly explain the rationale behind it.

 As a personal grant, there is no consortium, no complex budget calculations from multiple institutions and a relatively compact description of the proposed research project.
 However, as the deadline approaches, many applicants suddenly realise that this is not the case.
 In fact, preparing a competitive ERC proposal can take the same amount of time as preparing a large collaborative proposal, and sometimes even more.